microsoft/cobalt/design-reference/architecture/authn/providers/azuread/integration_test.md

 # Inputs

-All inputs are provided to the functions used by the testing framework by the user.
+All inputs are provided to the functions used by the [testing framework integrated into Cobalt](https://github.com/microsoft/cobalt/blob/master/test-harness/README.md) by the user.
 The Service Principle Secret should be stored in Key Vault and accessed only at the time of the function call so that it's not stored in memory any longer than needed.

 | Name | Type | Description |
 |------|------|-------------|